CNN Fires Eason Jordan for Comments Shared by Online Influencers

 CNN's and Eason Jordan's mistake was trying to mandate conventional media relations tactics with digital influencers.

-Legalese doesn’t means nothing in the court of public opinion and media relations is not grass roots community relations.
+Legalese doesn't means nothing in the court of public opinion and media relations are not grassroots community relations.

 Blogs are conversations.
 I disagree with Morrisey that the only way CNN could have cleared things up was by getting the transcript or tape disclosed.

 If Eason had gone onto the blogosphere and communicated directly with the bloggers by commenting to clarify his statement, that too would have been an excellent way to deal with the situation.

 The real mistake is to fall silent in the face of mounting online criticism.
 If you don't tell your story, someone else will do it for you.
 And if you try and hide behind your public relations department, that just making the blog mob angrier.

 CNN should have put Eason in a chair an encouraged him to scour the blogosphere for posts he could respond directly to with intelligent, thought-provoking commentary.
 That would have been a good online public relations strategy.By Gordon Platt – Digital Lunch Break – Highlights from Tech Politics, CC BY 3.0, Link